Plastic Surgery Procedures

 Malabsorption

-Malabsorption is another way of weight loss surgery used to shorten a part of the small intestine, which can also curb the amount of calorie and nutrients intake.
+Malabsorption is another way of weight loss surgery used to shorten a part of the small intestine, which can also curb the amount of calorie and nutrient intake.
 However, today, doctors do not recommend and practice malabsorption as often as before due to their side effects.

 Roux-en-Y Gastric Bypass